cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 disappeared.
 (At the time it was part of my 'stochastic population dynamics' project).
-When I moved to Github, this project got it's own repository, [warningsignals](https://github.com/cboettig/warningsignals), though after a major refactorization of the code I moved to a new repository, [earlywarning](https://github.com/cboettig/earlywarning).
+When I moved to Github, this project got it's own repository, [warningsignals](https://github.com/cboettig/warningsignals), though after a major re-factorization of the code I moved to a new repository, [earlywarning](https://github.com/cboettig/earlywarning).
 Okay, so far that was due to me not really knowing what I was doing.

 My first paper on this topic was based on the master branch of that repository, which still contains the code required.
-When one of the R dependencies was emoved from CRAN I was able to update the codebase to reflect the replacement package (see issue [#10](https://github.com/cboettig/earlywarning/issues/10)).
+When one of the R dependencies was moved from CRAN I was able to update the codebase to reflect the replacement package (see issue [#10](https://github.com/cboettig/earlywarning/issues/10)).
 Even before that paper appeared I started exploring other issues on